galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-prepare.md

 The following example creates a portfolio called `test.yaml` that contains tests from the `BestSoFar` test stream where the test package is `dev.galasa.simbank.tests`.

-All the tests in the `test.yaml` portfolio will run on the z/OS LPAR `MV2C` in the `PLEX2` cluster when the `galasactl runs submit --portfolio test.yaml` command is run, regardless of the LPAR and cluster that is specified in the CPS properties file.
+All the tests in the `test.yaml` portfolio will run on the z/OS LPAR `MYLPAR` in the `MYPLEX` cluster when the `galasactl runs submit --portfolio test.yaml` command is run, regardless of the LPAR and cluster that is specified in the CPS properties file.

 On Mac or Unix: